APerricone/harbourCodeExtension/client/README.md

 This is an extension for visual studio code about harbour programming language, it is still W.I.P. :)

 ## Warning
-the versione 0.3 has a new debugger library, you must update it!!
+the version 0.3 has a new debugger library, you must update it!!

 ## Features